irfanullahjan/cm3035-advanced-web-development/final/README.md

 ## Tests

 I decided to focus on integration testing because our app has a lot of moving parts i.e. Django, Next.js and Redis.
-For this, I untilized Cypress.
+For this, I utilized [Cypress](https://www.cypress.io/).
 It is a library that can be used to automate the user actions e.g. clicks, form inputs etc. and these tests ensure that the application is behaving as expected and any functionality does not break down upon changes to other features.

 The following screenshot, for example, shows how the logout functionality is tested: